alfred_ vs Todoist: Task Tracking vs Task Discovery (2026)

 Quick Definition

-Todoist a task management app used by over 42 million people to organize projects, set priorities, and track to-dos.
+Todoist a task management app used by over 50 million people to organize projects, set priorities, and track to-dos.
 You manually add every task, assign due dates and labels, and check items off when done.
 Clean design, cross-platform, with a generous free tier.
 Pro at $5/month, Business at $8/user/month.
-No email integration, no AI task extraction, no calendar management.
+Its AI suite (Pro and up) can turn an email into a task when you forward it, but it does not read your inbox automatically, draft replies, or manage your calendar.

 Quick Definition